Student Right to Know

 A.C.T. prepares this report to comply with the Jeanne Clery Disclosure of Campus Security and Crime Statistics Act.
 Portions of the report are prepared in cooperation with police agencies surrounding our main campus and noncampus sites, A.C.T. facilities, and the conservatory office.
 Local police agencies provide automated statistics for the property and a radius around the property noted.
 Copies of the report may also be obtained from the Director of Academic Affairs or the Office of Human Resources at A.C.T at 30 Grant Avenue, San Francisco, CA 94108, or by calling 415.439.2350.
 The applicable text of this report is also included in the Student Handbook, the Employee Handbook, and A.C.T.'s Injury and Illness Prevention Plan, which are distributed to each constituency and available upon request.

-Conservatory Office Hours and Building Security
+Conservatory Working Hours and Building Security

 Campus Security Policies and Procedures